LukasLichten/DataRace/README.md

 - Stabilize API lol

-Some small features are up for consideration, ready to implement, but to stop myself from getting bucked by scope creep more then necessary I have instead put them [here](docs/MayImplement.md)
+Some small features are up for consideration, ready to implement, but to stop myself from getting bucked down by scope creep more then already I have instead put them [here](docs/MayImplement.md)

 ## Known Issues
-Replacing the lib of a plugin during runtime will lead to segfault as soon as any code within the plugin is executed (be that and update, or a seperate thread running in a loop).
+Replacing the lib of a plugin during runtime will lead to segfault as soon as any code within the plugin is executed (be that an update, or a seperate thread running in a loop).

 ## Building
 ### Build Requirements